Stocks drop, send Wall Street to its worst week of the year

-NEW YORK (AP) — Another cold reminder that inflation remains hotter than hoped sent Wall Street sinking Friday, and stocks closed out their worst week since early December.
+NEW YORK (AP) — Another cold reminder that inflation remains hotter than hoped sent Wall Street skidding Friday, and stocks closed out their worst week since early December.

 The S&P 500 fell 1.1% to cap its third straight weekly loss.
 The Dow Jones Industrial Average dropped as many as 510 points before closing down 336 points, or 1%, while the Nasdaq composite lost 1.7%.